OpeyemiAkinwumi/alx-system_engineering-devops/0x00-shell_basics/README.md

-4-listmorefiles is used to display hidden files in a long format 5-listfilesdigitonly is used to display user ids 6-firstdirectory is used to create a directory in the tmp directory
+4-listmorefiles is used to display hidden files in a long format 5-listfilesdigitonly is used to display user ids 6-firstdirectory is used to create a directory in the tmp directory 7-movethatfile is used to move the betty file into the first directory in /tmp/